glavrentiadis/svm_sfba/README.md

 ## Collaborators
  - Grigorios Lavrentiadis -- Postdoctoral Associate, California Institute of Technology
+ - Elnaz Esmaeilzadeh Seylabi -- Assistant Professor, University of Nevada Reno
  - Feiruo Xia -- Ph.D.
 Candidate, California Institute of Technology
- - Elnaz Esmaeilzadeh Seylabi -- Assistant Professor, University of Nevada Reno
+ - Hesam Tehrani -- Ph.D.
+Candidate, University of Nevada Reno
  - Domniki Asimaki -- Professor, California Institute of Technology
  - David McCallen -- Earth Senior Scientist, Lawrence Berkeley National Laboratory

 ## Acknowledgments
-The financial support from the United States Geological Survey (contract numbers: G21AP10518 and G21AP10448) is greatly acknowledged.
+This material is based upon work supported by the U.S. Geological Survey under Grant No. G21AP10518 and G21AP10448.
+The views and conclusions contained in this paper are those of the authors and should not be interpreted as representing the opinions or policies of the U.S. Geological Survey.
+Mention of trade names or commercial products does not constitute their endorsement by the U.S. Geological Survey.